mirage/alcotest/README.md

 let test_nice i = Alcotest.(check int) "Is it a nice integer?" i 42

 let int =
-  let doc = "What is your prefered number?" in Cmdliner.Arg.(required & opt (some int) None & info ["n"] ~doc ~docv:"NUM")
+  let doc = "What is your preferred number?" in Cmdliner.Arg.(required & opt (some int) None & info ["n"] ~doc ~docv:"NUM")

 let () =